remix-run/remix/docs/pages/stacks.md

 After the init script has been run, the `remix.init` folder gets deleted, so you don't need to worry about it cluttering up the finished codebase.

 <docs-warning>Do note however, that opting out of installing dependencies will not run the remix.init setup, to do so manually, run `remix init`.</docs-warning>

-#### Remove TypeScript

-If there's a `tsconfig.json` file in the root of the project, the Remix CLI will ask whether the user wants the TypeScript automatically removed from the template.
-We don't recommend this, but some folks just really want to write regular JavaScript.

 [repo access token]: https://github.com/settings/tokens/new?description=Remix%20Private%20Stack%20Access&scopes=repo
 [inquirer]: https://npm.im/inquirer